hashicorp/packer/website/source/docs/builders/amazon-chroot.html.markdown

   template where the `.Device` variable is replaced with the name of the device where the volume is attached.

+* `mount_options` (array of strings) – Options to supply the `mount` command when mounting devices.
+Each option will be prefixed with `-o ` and supplied to the `mount` command ran by Packer.
+Because this command is ran in a shell, user discrestion is advised.
+See [this manual page for the mount command][1] for valid file system specific options

 * `root_volume_size` (integer) – The size of the root volume for the chroot environment, and the resulting AMI